 If SSH checking request is unsuccessful, all booted VSs of the compute resource are pinged.
 This step is optional and depends if the Ping hosted virtual servers before initiating failover slider is enabled (by default this slider is enabled, see Failover settings section below).

-If ping of VSs is unsuccessful, failover is activated and compute resource is marked as offline.
+If running custom failover recipe is unsuccessful, failover is activated and compute resource is marked as offline.

 Below you can find meanings of commands: